How do I use Docker with CircleCI?

 Integrating Docker with CircleCI can significantly enhance your development workflow, improve deployment processes, and reduce the risk of environment-related bugs.
 By leveraging the power of Docker containers and CircleCI’s automation capabilities, you create a robust CI/CD pipeline that scales with your application’s needs.

-In this article, we explored the foundational concepts, set up a simple application, and created a CircleCI configuration to run builds and tests.
+In this article, we explored the foundational concepts, set up a simple application, and created a CircleCI configuration to run"RUN" refers to a command in various programming languages and operating systems to execute a specified program or script.
+It initiates processes, providing a controlled environment for task execution.
+More » builds and tests.
 Following best practices and advanced techniques, you can optimize your setup, ensuring a seamless development experience.

 As you continue to explore Docker and CircleCI, remember that automation is the key to efficiency.
 Invest time in refining your CI/CD processes, and you will reap the rewards of faster development cycles and more reliable deployments.
 Happy coding!